Web and Digital Communications

 Prerequisite: Advanced Computer Repair and Service and teacher recommendation

-Students who have successfully completed the Level 1 and Level 2 courses have the option of registering for Level 3 with the recommendation of the teacher.
-Curriculum continues beyond level 2 and may include internship opportunities.
+Students who have successfully completed the Level 1 and Level 2 courses have the option of registering for the WBC course with the recommendation of the teacher.
+Curriculum continues beyond level 2.
+Students enrolled in this course will complete at least 120 hours at an internship site.
+Dependable means of transportation to and from the assigned internship sites are required.

 Information Technology, WBC 2 539983CD